yayeetying/dp-wizard/README.md

 - Inside the zipped artifact will be _another_ zip: `trace.zip`.
 - Don't unzip it!
 Instead, open it with [trace.playwright.dev](https://trace.playwright.dev/).

+### Release

+- Make sure you're up to date.
+- Make one last feature branch:
+  - Run `changelog.py` to update the `CHANGELOG.md`.
+  - Then bump `dp_wizard/VERSION`.
+  - Commit: The commit message should include new version number.
+  - Push to github; open PR; merge PR.
+- `flit publish`

 ### Conventions

 Branch names should be of the form `NNNN-short-description`, where `NNNN` is the issue number being addressed.